 Must See Stop: Kennett River Koala Walk

-Kennett River Koala Walk is one of the best places in Australia to see Koala’s in their natural habitat.
-The gm trees in this part of the country are heavily populated with koalas giving you a pretty good chance of spotting one as you wander along the path.
+Kennett River Koala Walk is one of the best places in Australia to see Koala’s in their natural habitat and the most underrated Great Ocean Road attraction in my opinion.
+The gum trees in this part of the country are heavily populated with koalas giving you a pretty good chance of spotting one as you wander along the path.

 From Kennett River you will jump back on the Great Ocean Road and continue on to Apollo Bay, your stop for the night.
 But the day isn’t over yet, with a few things to see around Apollo Bay.